 For purposes of determining eligibility for overtime compensation, only holiday time off on County-recognized paid holidays shall be considered as time worked.
 All other absences with pay shall not be considered time worked, except vacation and Compensatory Time Off shall count as hours worked when the employee is called back to work after regular hours pursuant to Section 7.4 of this MOU.
 Effective November 2014, in exchange for the change in overtime eligibility, the salary schedules for all employees were increased by one-half percent (0.5%).

 The smallest increment of working time that may be credited as overtime is six (6) minutes.
 Portions of six (6) minutes worked at different times shall not be added together for the purpose of crediting overtime.
-Overtime shall be calculated from the worker’s base pay only unless monetary payment at a different rate is prescribed for a worker covered by the Fair Labor Standards Act.
+If an employee works three minutes or less of the next tenth, the employee should round down.
+For example, if an employee whose normal work schedule ends at 5:00 p.m. works until 5:03 p.m., the employee should round down and not report the additional three minutes.
+An employee who works in excess of three (3) minutes of the next tenth should round up to the next tenth.
+For example, if an employee whose normal work schedule ends at 5:00 p.m. works until 5:04 p.m., the employee should report an additional tenth of an hour of time worked.
+Overtime shall be calculated from the employee’s base pay only unless monetary payment at a different rate is prescribed for an employee covered by the Fair Labor Standards Act.

-- Work Group 5: Workers in Work Group 5 are exempted from the Fair Labor Standards Act and may be compensated for overtime worked either by monetary payment or by compensatory time off, at the option of the worker.
+- Work Group 5: Employees in Work Group 5 are exempted from the Fair Labor Standards Act and may be compensated for overtime worked either by monetary payment or by compensatory time off, at the option of the employee.
 Compensatory time off which accrues in excess of eighty (80) hours must be liquidated by monetary payment.

-Notwithstanding the allocation of job classes to work groups, any worker covered by the Fair Labor Standards Act shall be compensated in accordance with the Act.
+Notwithstanding the allocation of job classes to work groups, any employee covered by the Fair Labor Standards Act shall be compensated in accordance with the Act.

 Should the County, through some future Federal ruling, be exempted from the Fair Labor Standards Act, the County shall then revert to the base rate for the computation of overtime.

-Utilization of compensatory time off shall be by mutual agreement between the department head and the worker.
+Utilization of compensatory time off shall be by mutual agreement between the department head and the employee.
 The smallest increment of compensatory time which may be taken off is 6 minutes.